 - Avoidant personality disorder

 Majority of cases of Personality Disorder that come to Mind Plus are different and caused due to distinctive events and traumatic life experiences.
 Thus, all patients have varied care requirements and sentimental needs.
-Treatments for PD include psychologist therapies with medications as depending upon the severity of a case.
+Treatments for PD include psychologist therapies with medications depending upon the severity of the case.

 Mood stabilizers, antidepressants and antipsychotics are prescribed to provide pharmacological treatments in worsen cases in order to control expected side- effects.
 The core aim of medical professionals is to reduce stress and to create a soothing environment for Personality Disorder patients.